pohka/Quas-Website/roadmap.md

   * new syntax for adding a vdom as a prop rather than appending it from a container, as there is an extra element created for no reason
     * current: <div q-append="{[vdom]}"></div><div q-append="{[vdom]}"></div>
     * change to: ?
+  * easier way of doing tables, so you can hide rows

 ## important stuff